SmarDex-Ecosystem/universal-router/README.md

 #### How the input bytes are structures

-Each input bytes string is merely the abi encoding of a set of parameters.
+Each input bytes string is simply the abi encoding of a set of parameters.
 Depending on the command chosen, the input bytes string will be different.
 For example:

 The inputs for `SMARDEX_SWAP_EXACT_IN` is the encoding of 4 parameters: